Taylor Morrison Home (TMHC)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Taylor Morrison Home.

-Taylor Morrison Home’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
+Taylor Morrison Home isn’t a terrible business, but it isn’t one of our picks.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
 On top of that, its backlog declined.

-Taylor Morrison Home’s P/E ratio based on the next 12 months is 9.8x.
-While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
+Taylor Morrison Home’s P/E ratio based on the next 12 months is 12.3x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
 We're fairly confident there are better investments elsewhere.